dcunited001/dcunited001.github.io/_posts/2017-10-13-speed-of-thought-social-physics.md

       inferences about the true beliefs of other agents in the system or about information they have access to

-- agents cannot operate with total information. instead, they consciously and unconsciously find ways to hedge against complexity
-  - dimensionality reduction(?) and numeric approximation to analytic solutions are both relevant here

 <a name="each-agents-state-and-context-is-constructed-from-their-sum-of-experience-via-directed-focus" />